-Lewisham is developing a new Early Help and Prevention Strategy, targeting support earlier toward families that are struggling and at risk of requiring a statutory intervention without help.
+Lewisham has a new Early Help and Prevention Strategy, targeting support earlier toward families that are struggling and at risk of requiring a statutory intervention without help.
 The approach builds on strengths of existing services, drawing them together under a common vision to secure greater coherence and impact from the resources available.
 A stronger strategic in-house capacity will increasingly enable the Council to flex services to meet the full range of needs.
 Against that background, the cuts proposal is to reduce the value of the Health Visiting contract by £350,000 in 2021/22.
 This is funded through the Public Health grant and the saving here would be used to support the wider Early Help and Prevention service.

 The annual value of the contract is £6.2M and incorporates both the Health Visiting Service and the School Nurse contract as a single contract in order to give LGT greater flexibility in their deployment of staff.
 The Council is aware that LGT have had long standing issues with recruiting suitably qualified staff into the service, in particular Band 6 Health Visitors (with 48 posts on the establishment).
+As of January 2021 the Council is aware that there are 15.3 fte vacancies, and even with the use of interim staffing the staffing underspend currently exceeds the proposed saving.
+The underspend remains with the Trust and is not returned to the Council.

-The Council expects that the Trust will use the savings from current and previous vacancies to find this saving and there should be no need for staff to be made redundant.
-Any impact on front line delivery should therefore be minimal.
+Given the significant underspend currently, the Council expects that the Trust will not need to make any changes to the service it delivers and there should be no need for staff to be made redundant.
 While it is the Trust that would need to make the savings, this will be monitored by commissioners.